 Testing of each individual plant subsystem has to start immediately when permitted by their delivery and by the corresponding assembly work.
 This testing is the last phase of procurement for each individual subsystem.
 Individual plant subsystem tests will be done by simulating interfaces with other systems or by using dummy loads or bypasses.
 Links with the CODAC supervisory control system are compulsory at this time.
-Each individual subsystem must be ready before the next phase of integrated testing with other subsystems.
-Subsystems not needed in an early phase will be commissioned in parallel with operation.
+Each individual subsystems not needed in an early phase will be commissioned in parallel with operation.